hasansezertasan/starlette-flask/README.md

 **I am not a security expert.** I just wanted to share my solution to this problem.
 If you have any suggestions, please open an issue or a pull request.

 > There are also some issues and discussions about problems with the default `SessionMiddleware` that comes with [Starlette].
-I believe my implementation is not perfect but either [Starlette] but either the default `SessionMiddleware` that comes with [Starlette].
+I believe my implementation is not perfect but either the default `SessionMiddleware` that comes with [Starlette].

 ## License